 Learning how to teach first graders and second graders about counting money can be tricky!
 American coin values are confusing because they don’t match the size of the coin.
 Adding to the confusions, kids have to skip count in a number of ways in order count a mixed group of coins.
-I remember when I first started teaching money to first graders.
+I remember when I first started teaching my first graders how to count money.
 They got SOOOO confused about switching from counting by 10s to counting by 5s.
 It felt like an impossible task!
-But counting money is such a critical life skill – I really got frustrated when these kids couldn’t figure it out!
+But learning how to count coins is such a critical life skill – I really got frustrated when these kids couldn’t figure it out!

 1. Focus on Skip Counting (before counting money)